kelvinmuller85/notebook/README.md

 ## Performance Notes

 - Application is lightweight for note-taking
-- Theia IDE can be memory-intensive (requires significant RAM)
+- Theia IDE (if installed) can be memory-intensive (requires significant RAM)
-- Theia is optional for basic note-taking functionality
+- Theia is optional and does not impact core Note Book functionality

 ## License